PC LOAD LETTER: Message

 "PC" is an abbreviation for "paper cassette", the tray which holds blank paper for the printer to use.
 These two-character codes are a legacy feature carried over from the first LaserJet printers, which could only use a two-character display for all printer status and error messages.
 "LOAD" is an instruction to refill the paper tray.
 "LETTER" is the standard paper size used in the United States, Canada and some other nations.
 Thus, the message is instructing the user to refill the paper tray with letter-sized paper.
-Other messages that might be seen include "MP LOAD LEGAL", meaning the "MP" (multi-purpose) tray needs to be filled with legal size (8½ × 14 in.) paper.

-Confusion

-Users confuse "PC" with "personal computer", "LOAD" with some action someone might do to that computer, and "LETTER" with what is sent in the mail.
-In most countries, standard paper is A4 size and users may not even know "LETTER" is a paper size.
+Users are far more likely to think "PC" stands for "personal computer" than for "paper cassette", and "LETTER" with what is sent in physical or e-mail.
+In most countries, standard paper is A4 size, and users may not even know "LETTER" is a paper size.

 Mitigation

 The error can be dismissed (other than by filling the paper tray) by emptying the print queue and printer buffer or pressing "Shift+Continue" and, in extreme cases, restarting the printer and repeating.

 The LaserJet 5 introduced a "GO" button to override the warning message.

-The LaserJet 5, 4000, and later models added number labels on paper trays and displayed a new message, "TRAY [x] LOAD PLAIN [paper size]" where [x] is the tray number.
+Later LaserJet models feature number labels on paper trays and display a more easily understandable message: "TRAY 2 LOAD PLAIN LETTER".